-Covid 19 coronavirus: Health workers' new protection measures expected to be announced
+Covid 19 coronavirus: 85 new cases in NZ, rules for leaving the house clarified

-New Zealand has another 85 new coronavirus cases today and one patient is now being treated in a hospital intensive care unit.
+New Zealand has another 85 new coronavirus cases and one patient is now on a ventilator in a hospital intensive care unit.

 There are 76 new confirmed and nine probable cases.

-Thirty-seven people have now recovered.
-There are eight people in hospital - one of these patients is in intensive care, Director-General of Health Ashley Bloomfield told reporters.
+There are eight people in hospital and one of these patients was in intensive care, Director-General of Health Ashley Bloomfield told reporters.

+The patient was in Nelson Hospital on a ventilator.
+The person had a significant underlying health issue and their condition had deteriorated in the past 24 hours.

 The total of confirmed and probable cases is now 368 in this country.

+Thirty-seven people have now recovered from Covid-19, which Bloomfield said was defined as being symptom-free for 14 days.

+Bloomfield said the number of people with the disease was expected to start to level off in roughly 10 days' time.

-Bloomfield again called on anyone who was waiting to hear back about a test to stay in self-isolation.
+He again called on anyone who was waiting to hear back about a test to stay in self-isolation.

+The capacity for testing was now 2000 per day.
+That was on a par with Germany on a per capita basis, Bloomfield said.

 A strong link to overseas travel was still being seen in New Zealand cases, he said.